Were You Ever Bullied?

 Writing With a Message: Bullying

 Well, that’s my approach.
 It’s what I can do.
 Maybe you’re more awesome than me.
 Kudos to you, but I can only do what I’m best at – and that’s telling stories.

-I’m currently outlining a novella that details several true events from my youth.
-It’s a villain origin story inspired by one of my virtual mentors.
-(I’m not saying my mentors are villains by the way – I just think, conglomerately speaking, our backgrounds make for a great villain origin story).
-In the novella set in my Assassin Hunter universe, I’ll be addressing how different ways of reacting to bullying lead to different paths as an adult and how some of those are healthy and … some are not.
+Soul Hunter details several true events from my youth.
+It’s a villain origin story inspired by one of my mentors.
+(I’m not saying he’s a villain – I just think, conglomerately speaking, our backgrounds make for a great villain origin story).
+In the novella set in my Assassin Hunter universe, I address how different ways of reacting to bullying lead to different paths as an adult and how some of those are healthy and … some are not.

 I did the same thing with Slice.
 It has a mildly violent bully scene in the very beginning that explains why Tzun is allured to a drug that enhances his feeble magical powers.
 I grew up around gangs, thugs, bullying, and drugs.
 I know how they affect people.
 Slice is a coming of age story that addresses these issues.
 It’s a thrilling ride, it has a dark twist, and it hopefully offers teens food for thought.

 Unproven features a self-exiled outcast of society who is called to save his people from psionic dragons.
 What kind of character growth does it take to meaningfully transition from an outcast to a hero? a bullied youth to a leader?
 You can read Unproven and simply enjoy the ride, but there is a deeper undercurrent that some fans won’t miss – and I hope it gets them thinking and talking about healthy, more powerful ways to address life problems.
 Moon 514 and Assassin Hunter have more subtle messages, but there is psychological intrigue about how to make healthy decisions there as well.